jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Werebat.md

 Temperature: temperate
 Organization: solitary, pair, or gang (3-5)
 Treasure: NPC gear (leather armor, mwk shortbow with 20 arrows, mwk short sword, other treasure)
-Description: Werebats are hybrids of vampiric bats and humanoids, possessed of a ravenous bloodlust.
-As opposed to vampires, with which werebats are often confused, these lycanthropes are often more savage and less calculating than the shapeshifting undead.
-As though to prove a point, some werebats go out of their way to take down powerful vampire lords and commandeer the vampires' positions- though many also become slaves to such undead after underestimating their prowess.
-Natural werebats typically look like normal members of their humanoid parent race, though they often have dark hair, lithe frames, severe features, and slightly pointed ears.
-They typically stand taller than normal for their race, but weigh significantly less.
 Race: Human natural werebat
 Class: rogue 3
 MR: